CInet/Data-Selfadhesivity-in-lattices/index.md

 12|3 & 14|23 => 12|34 & 14|3
 ```

+The output file is a boolean formula axiomatizing the input family in the
+standard DIMACS CNF format which is understood by all varieties of SAT
+solvers.

-The pseudo-closed elements of the lattice which give rise to these axioms
+The pseudo-closed models of the lattice which give rise to these axioms
 can also be printed:

 ``` console